 While in college, she completed an internship where she was trained to handle and treat birds of prey and then spent five years volunteering at a raptor center helping to care for and rehabilitate birds of prey, songbirds, native reptiles, and small mammals.
 Much of her pocket pet knowledge was also acquired during her several years in management at a local pet store prior to college.

-Adrienne also lectures on various pet topics, especially nutrition and exotic pet care, and has presented on various pet topics in Ohio, Maine, Florida, North Carolina, and South Carolina.
-She currently lives with two Pomeranians (Frankie and Abby), two rescued leopard geckos (Cosmina and Pineapple), and two rescued Bengal cats (Calypso and Ares), along with her husband in South Carolina.
+Adrienne also lectures on various pet topics, especially nutrition and exotic pet care, and has presented on various pet topics in Ohio, Maine, Florida, Nevada, California, Massachusetts, North Carolina, and South Carolina.
+She currently lives with a Pomeranian (Abby), two rescued leopard geckos (Cosmina and Pineapple), and a rescued Bengal cat (Calypso), along with her husband in South Carolina.

 Always an avid animal lover, Adrienne earned her Associate of Arts in 2006 and her Associate of Applied Science in Veterinary Technology from Cuyahoga Community College–one of the top veterinary technician colleges–in 2007.
 She is currently pursuing her Bachelor of Science in Business Administration from Baker College.